Staying power of Virginia’s ‘blue wave’ at stake on Nov. 3

 TOP HOUSE RACES

 U.S. Reps.
-Abigail Spanberger and Elaine Luria are defending seats they flipped from red to blue two years ago when they won Trump-friendly districts and helped Democrats take control of the U.S. House.
+Abigail Spanberger and Elaine Luria were defending seats they flipped from red to blue two years ago when they won Trump-friendly districts and helped Democrats take control of the U.S. House.

 Spanberger and Luria are part of a group of moderate Democrats who came to Congress with deep military and intelligence experience.
 Their credentials were instrumental in pushing the House to impeach Trump over allegations that he pressured Ukraine to investigate Biden.